Manufacturer: Thomas Built Year: 2002 Length: 36 ft. Engine: Cummins 5.9 230hp Transmission: Allison 2000 Brakes: Air Miles: 85,000

 We kept the bus at a very generous friends house for the entire duration of its build.
 We were lucky – we had electricity, heat, and a place to stay while we worked on the project.

 When we first started, we knew we wanted a functional bus with as much storage as possible.
 We wanted to engineer things into the bus that would make our space super usable.
 We also wanted a “garage space”, plenty of kitchen counter space, 2 full-size beds, a shower, a toilet, and a comfortable place to work and eat.

 Our plans quickly became more specific.
-Currently, our bus features a roof deck, radiant heat floors, a recirculating shower, composting toilet, a pull-out bed and couch, dinette area, heated towel rack, 4 355w solar panels (total of 1420w of solar), 125 gallons of water storage (80 gallons of fresh water inside 45 gallons outside, & a 35 gallon gray water tank outside with its own radiant heat zone) , outdoor shower, among many other things.
-Our goal really is to create a bus that is completely sustainable and capable of remaining off-grid for large periods of time.
+Currently, our bus features a roof deck, radiant heat floors, a recirculating shower, composting toilet, a pull-out bed and couch, dinette area, heated towel rack, 4 355w solar panels (total of 1420w of solar), 125 gallons of water storage (80 gallons of fresh water inside, 45 gallons outside, & a 35 gallon gray water tank outside with its own radiant heat zone), outdoor shower, among many other things.
+Our goal was to create a bus that was completely sustainable and capable of remaining off-grid for large periods of time.
 Furthermore, we’d love for it to be as environmentally friendly as we can make it.

 What We Love Most About Our Bus

 Super Unique Past: For one, the fact that our bus is a US Air Force veteran bus makes it have so much character.
 We even have her dog tags!